cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/synchronize-severity-levels.md

 You can synchronize findings' [severity levels](/platform-deep-dive/pentests/findings/severity-levels/) with Jira using the **Cobalt Severity** field.
 {{% /pageinfo %}}

 **Cobalt Severity** is a field built by Cobalt.
-Avoid using custom field such as "Severity."
+Avoid using custom fields such as "Severity."

 To add the **Cobalt Severity** field to your Jira project: